 Kantha o Kahini: Textiles and Storytelling

-Art historian Pika Ghosh looks at a selection of historic kantha textiles from the Karun Thakar Collection to explore what they reveal about women’s domestic lives, world-views, and narrative imagination.
+Art historian Pika Ghosh explores a selection of historic kantha from the Karun Thakar Collection.

-Traditional kantha were, and continue to be, created from used, worn fabric usually extracted from women’s saris and men’s dhotis.
-This base white fabric is darned, patched, layered, smoothed, secured with running stitches in white thread to create the new textile.
-The running stitch, along with a few others, are used to create exquisite patterns and pictures in coloured threads.
+Traditional kantha were, and continue to be, created from used, worn fabric, usually extracted from women’s saris and men’s dhotis.
+This base white fabric is darned, patched, layered, smoothed, and secured with running stitches in white thread to create the new textile.
+The running stitch, along with a few others, can be used to create exquisite patterns and pictures in coloured threads.

-Kanthas have typically been the work of women, and often the only traces of their lives to have survived.
-Not only do we see their extraordinary skill in transforming something ordinary that lost its utility into a new, useful, often precious and beautiful thing, but in looking closely at the images and patterns gives us access to their choices and hence their thinking.
-This makes them important as material archives, particularly for the nineteenth century when many were not reading or writing.
+Kantha have typically been made by women, and the older examples from the nineteenth and early twentieth centuries are often the only traces of their lives to have survived.
+We see their extraordinary skill in transforming something ordinary that has lost its utility into a new, useful, and beautiful thing.
+A closer look at the embroidered images and patterns gives us access to their choices, and hence their thinking.
+This makes the textiles important material archives.

 They are usually created and used in domestic environments.
-The repurposed-cloth shawls or wraps, blankets, bedspreads, seating mats, infant receiving sheets, and diapers, are integrated into the everyday lives of Bengali families, household rituals, and more formal ceremonies.
+The repurposed-cloth shawls or wraps, blankets, bedspreads, seating mats, infant receiving sheets, and diapers are integrated into the lives of Bengali families for everyday household rituals, and more formal ceremonies.

-This kantha, for example, engages in a conversation with other textiles in the deliberate play with patchwork, and with other ordinary things like the jati (betel cutter) and kajol lata (kohl container).
+This kantha, for example, engages in a conversation with other textile practices in the deliberate play with patchwork, and the representation of other ordinary things like the jati (betel cutter) and kajol lata (kohl container).

 On this textile fragment, probably half of the original rectangular kantha, the embroidery reveals how women pondered the deaths of others around them.
 Three scenes display variations on the theme of torture and murder of women.